 Many companies dispose of organic certificates for the whole production chain: agriculture, pre-processing, final processing and partly also for trade and export.
 This shortens the process, reduces the number of companies involved and brings off a higher level of product and certification security.

-Lately the first companies also received the UTZ and Rainforest Alliance sustainability certifications.
+In the meantime, some companies also received the UTZ and Rainforest Alliance sustainability certifications.
 The organisation Fairtrade unfortunately denied these companies the certification, although the conditions there are very fair in contrast to the smallholder farms to which Fairtrade gives its certification.